AIPSE-GNU/VAE-deep-learning/README.md

 <img src="https://user-images.githubusercontent.com/91713489/138211272-f71cf03f-8644-4a60-9cba-9cc588e7c1a9.jpg" width="600" height="370">

+There is no significant difference in structure from LSTM, but the dominant model may vary depending on the data structure and preprocessing.
+GRU has a lower weight to learn than LSTM, so it has an advantage in simple data set processing.
+For more information, see script comment or refrence.

 ref: Lim JY, Safder U, How BS, Ifaei P, Yoo CK.
 Nationwide sustainable renewable energy and Power-to-X deployment planning in South Korea assisted with forecasting model.

 The Deep Neural Network(DNN) that is illustrated below fig in a simple manner contains multiple hidden layers in-between the input and output layers.
 It is able to extract a higher level abstraction of the input data (i.e., a feature map) to preserve significant information distributed in each layer.
 In doing so, the DNN network learns arbitrary complex mappings between inputs and outputs to implement time-series forecasting.